Gaussian processes and Bayesian moment estimation: Introduction

 \section{Introduction}

-Statistical models are often formulated via estimating equations (EE) - or moment restrictions - of the form $\mathbf{E}^F[h(\theta,X)] = 0$, where $h(\theta,X)$ is a vector-valued function of an observable random element $X$ with distribution $F$ and a parameter vector $\theta$.
-These EE provide the only information available about $\theta$ and the data distribution.
-Given a set of EE, this paper builds a semiparametric Bayesian inference procedure for $\theta$ that imposes these moment conditions in the nonparametric prior distribution for the data distribution $F$ and that is computationally convenient.
-Apart from these moment restrictions, $F$ is left unrestricted.\\ A main advantage of Bayesian inference consists in providing a well-defined posterior distribution that is important for many decision problems and for predictive analysis.
+Econometric models are often formulated via moment restrictions (MRs) of the form $\mathbf{E}^F[h(\theta,X)] = 0$, where $h(\theta,X)$ is a vector-valued function of an observable random element $X$ with distribution $F$ and a parameter vector $\theta$.
+These MRs provide the only information available about $\theta$ and the data distribution.
+Given a set of MRs, this paper builds a Bayesian inference procedure for $\theta$ that imposes these moment conditions in the nonparametric prior distribution for the data distribution $F$ and that is computationally convenient.
+Apart from these MRs, $F$ is left unrestricted.\\ A main advantage of Bayesian inference consists of providing a well-defined posterior distribution which is important for many decision problems.
 On the other hand, constructing Bayesian inference procedures for moment condition models presents two difficulties.
 A first difficulty is due to the fact that a likelihood is not available.
-A second difficulty arises when the number of EE exceeds the dimension of $\theta$ (overidentification) because imposing overidentifying moment restrictions on the prior distribution for the nonparametric $F$ is challenging.
-The contribution of this paper is to propose an elegant approach that allows to deal with these two difficulties.
-As a by-product we show that the quasi-likelihood of some Laplace-type procedures arises as the limit of our Bayesian procedure when our prior becomes diffuse.\\ The model we consider is as follows.
+A second difficulty arises because imposing overidentifying MRs on the prior distribution for the nonparametric $F$ is challenging.
+The contribution of this paper is to propose an elegant approach that allows to deal with these two difficulties.\\ The model we consider is as follows.
 Let $X$ be an observable random element in $\mathbb{R}^{m}$ with distribution $F$ and $X_{1},\ldots,X_{n}$ be an \textit{i.i.d.} sample of $X$.
-The parameter $\theta\in\Theta\subset \mathbb{R}^p$ is linked to the data generating process (DGP) $F$ through the EE
+The parameter $\theta\in\Theta\subset \mathbb{R}^p$ is linked to the data generating process (DGP) $F$ through the MRs